 On the Fly Switch

-On the Use Data For Outgoing Calls (VoIP) in Local settings you need to have either Always Use VoIP or Use VoIP only on WiFi selected.
+On the Use Data For Outgoing Calls (VoIP) in Local settings you need to have either Always Use VoIP or Use VoIP only on WiFi selected (assuming you are on a WiFi connection).

-When you experience any noise or statics during call a call, tap the Switch button on the call screen to change to the cellular network.
+When you experience any noise or static during call a call, tap the Switch button on the call screen to change to the cellular network.

 Tap the button again to switch back to VoIP.